 The Current Standard of Care

 Urinary tract infection is a clinical diagnosis that takes into account a patient's current symptoms, medical history, as well as laboratory findings.
 It begins with your doctor taking a patient history – that is, asking you questions about what symptoms you are experiencing, when they began, if you have had UTIs previously, and other questions to understand your risk for UTIs.
 Following this, your doctor will likely order two types of tests to confirm an infection, both of which will require a urine sample.
-These tests are called a urinalysis and potentially a urine culture.
+These tests are called a urinalysis and potentially a urine culture [1].

 Urinalysis is a test with a quick turnaround time that evaluates your urine across three levels of analysis:

 Macroscopic exam -- a visual inspection of your urine sample, assessing color, clarity, and odor for signs of infection or other abnormalities.
+For example, a UTI can make your urine appear cloudy rather than clear.

 Dipstick chemical analysis -- a thin test strip is placed into your urine sample to detect chemical markers.
 For UTI diagnosis, the most relevant include: